Yamaoba/miui-debloat-guide/README.md

 * Always debloat **step‑by‑step**, reboot after major changes.
 * If something breaks → **reinstall the package immediately**.
 * For maximum safety, prefer **disable > uninstall**.
+* China-only services are usually safe to remove on **Global ROM**
+* Analytics packages can slightly improve battery & privacy when removed
+* If you rely on **GetApps**, keep `com.xiaomi.market`
+* MIUI updates may re-install some packages

+---

 Happy debloating 🚀